adamsilver/adamsilver.io-jekyll/_drafts/2014-01-15-semantic-html-and-css.md

 -->

-Wikipedia states:

-> Semantic HTML is the use of HTML markup to reinforce the semantics, or meaning, of the information in webpages rather than merely to define its presentation or look.
-Semantic HTML is processed by regular web browsers as well as by many other user agents.

-Semantic HTML describes the *intention* of the content, but not describing how it looks or how it behaves.
-It's not just the tags.
-It's also the use of semantic *IDs* and *Class* attributes.
+Semantic HTML provides meaning and the *intention* of the content. *Not* describing how it looks or how it behaves.
+As well as using the the most appropriate element to describe the content, meaningful *IDs* and *Class* attributes should be used.
 Imagine an article, much like this one, each paragraph would be represented as follows:

 	<p>I am a paragraph</p>

 An *introductory* paragraph, might need to be styled differently.
-A semantic class name provides this hook.
+A semantic class name provides this hook:

 	<p class="introduction">This paragraph is an introductory one</p>

-It's important to note that the class name itself only provides the paragraphs intention and not the styling.
+It's important to note that the Class attribute only provides meaning to this paragraph, not the styling.

+There are several benefits as follows:

 ### Accessibility